 After 18 months of being on the road, I was homesick and my mom had come out of remission, so I knew it was time to come home.
 I went back to school at Boston University and I would go home as much as I could to help my mom out.

 During your time living in Paris, you and your mom would talk bout your dream of opening a shop together.
 Tell me about how you found the spot for your flower shop, Les Fleurs in Andover, MA.

-Back then there wasn’t websites or social media, but I did hear about a bridal show and I decided to make bouquets and have business cards made.
-I showed up in Boston and made my booth look as French as possible, and I ended up booking 38 weddings!
+Back then there weren’t websites or social media, but I did hear about a bridal show and I decided to make bouquets and business cards made.
+I showed up in Boston and made my booth look as French as possible, and I booked 38 weddings!
 People often asked me how did I know that I wanted to keep the business going, and it was because I figured what was the worse that could happen.
 I knew I would figure things out.

-I started falling in love with the whole process of playing with flowers everyday and the connections I had with the brides.
-After that I started doing baby showers, bat mitzvahs and it sort of grew from there.
+I started falling in love with the whole process of playing with flowers every day and the connections I had with the brides.
+After that, I started doing baby showers, and bat mitzvahs, and it sort of grew from there.
 We grew and grew and then I decided that I missed my French roots, so I started finding French containers to add plants to and started bringing in only French products into the store.
 We are sort of known as a French flower shop with all sorts of goodies.
 When you come in and see things that have been loved and used in past eras, it’s kind of cool.

 You used to begin each day at the flower market in Boston and now you import your flowers via the Dutch Exchange in Holland.
 Tell me a bit about the original Boston flower market, and what it’s like importing flowers from Europe.

-I also try to buy from local flower farmers that grown gorgeous blooms, but being in the Northeast the growing season is much shorter.
-So they can’t necessarily fulfill the needs for our larger orders.
+I also try to buy from local flower farmers that grow gorgeous blooms, but being in the Northeast the growing season is much shorter.
+So they can’t necessarily fulfill the needs of our larger orders.